 This has reminded me how black and white my little ones see the world.
 I too have been accused of this.
 Sometimes, I can have a polorized view of the world, seeing something as good or bad and having little time for the grey.

 The problem is, she asks at the most inopportune moments.
-More often than not, I’ve got my cross face on while I explain to Jess why Mummy is not happy that she (hit/pushed/took/insert other inappropriate behaviour) and then appears Emily… ‘Mummy happy with Emily?’.
+More often than not, I’ve got my cross face on while I explain to Jess why Mummy is not happy that she (hit/pushed/took/insert other inappropriate behaviour).
+Then appears Emily… ‘Mummy happy with Emily?’.

 What am I supposed to do, ignore her?
 I can’t, so I stand there switching between overly happy to reassure Emily and mad mum to scold Jess.
-I feel like a puppet show and it’s exhausting.
+It feels like a puppet show and it’s exhausting.